Grey matter heterotopia

 These are discussed in detail separately.
 The rest of this article concerns itself with a general overview.

-Patients most commonly present with partial seizures in the second decade of life.
+Patients most commonly present with focal seizures in the second decade of life.
 Additionally, and depending on the extent, children may demonstrate developmental delay or intellectual disability 3.
-Grey matter heterotopias are seen with greater frequency in patient with other congenital central nervous system anomalies, and these associated anomalies will also affect symptomatology.
+Grey matter heterotopias are seen with greater frequency in patients with other congenital central nervous system anomalies, and these associated anomalies will also affect symptomatology.
 Associated anomalies include 3,10:

 Neuroblasts proliferate in the germinal matrix between 7 and 8 weeks of gestation.
-Migration take place from 8 to 26 weeks gestation, and is maximal between 8 and 16 weeks 10.
+Migration takes place from 8 to 26 weeks gestation and is maximal between 8 and 16 weeks 10.